Have you ever seen Google’s annual “Year in Search” report? If not, I encourage you to check it out here.

 On a brighter note, we also saw donations made from food assistance search terms rise by 1,465%.

 2020 was a wild ride, and the impact that current events have had on nonprofit search terms is far from over.
-As we head into 2021, it will be interesting to see how these trends shift as searchers continue to look for ways to help their communities.
+As the COVID-19 pandemic continues to evolve, it will be interesting to see how these trends shift as searchers continue to look for ways to help their communities.